 Anyone who wants to relax and share fellowship in a beautiful setting should come!
 Shrine Mont is a special place for all people - individuals, couples and families.
 Meals are included and everything is taken care of; you can do as much or as little as you desire.
 The slow pace, beautiful surroundings, and free time provide an opportunity for new and longtime members to connect and reconnect.

 What will I do while I am there?
 You can take part in as many (or as few!) activities as you’d like!
 You can bike, hike, swim, or sit on the porch and enjoy the view.
 There are intergenerational games and prayer boats set to float at evening Compline.
 There will be an informal meeting with J.T. as well as Sunday morning worship at the outdoor cathedral, where God’s presence can easily be felt.
-The Shenandoah Music Festival takes place Saturday night with Mavis Staples.
-You can listen from the porch or purchase tickets.
+The Shenandoah Music Festival takes place on both Friday (The Bacon Brothers) and Saturday (Shenandoah) evenings.
+You can buy tickets but most of us listen from the porch.

 Activities designed for children are part of the program!
-Many kids bring bikes (don’t forget your helmet!) or scooters to enjoy on the low traffic roads.
+Many kids bring bikes or scooters (remember to bring helmets!) to enjoy on the low traffic roads.
 Older kids enjoy exploring the property with a freedom they often don’t have at home.

-Emmanuel has a large gathering room in the main building (the Virginia House), usually the Ladies’ Parlor on the 2nd floor.
+For the weekend, Emmanuel occupies a large gathering room, called the Ladies’ Parlor, on the 2nd floor of the main building (the Virginia House).
 Parishioners stay in several nearby cottages as well as rooms in the Maryland House.
 Each couple has a private room with simply-made twin beds and a fan.
 Bathrooms are private or two rooms share one in the hall.
 Meals are buffet style in a large dining hall in Virginia House.
 For more information, see the Shrine Mont website at www.shrinemont.com.

 What should I bring?
 Bring your friends and family!
 Attendees often bring folding chairs, flashlight, sweatshirt, rain gear, extra fan, water bottle, games, favorite pillow, extra towels, pool towels, sports equipment, lawn games to share, sturdy shoes and a smile.
 Cell service is minimal.
 Wifi is available in the Virginia House lobby.
 Bring your own beverages to enjoy in your room or to share.
 We will have coolers in the Ladies’ Parlor to keep drinks cold.

 Do not bring pets, radios, boom boxes, squirt guns, or water balloons.
 Skateboards and roller blades are not permitted.
-Fireworks or firearms of any kind are prohibited.
-Because of the wooden buildings, smoking is not allowed inside.
+Fireworks, firearms and smoking are also not allowed at Shrine Mont.

 How do I get there?
 The trip is about 1½ hours by car and directions will be provided when you register.
 We will do our best to arrange shared rides if you don’t want to drive yourself.